BrightBoost/23learntocode/session2/workbook2/brainteasers.md

 14. **Collatz Conjecture** - Write a function that calculates the number of steps it takes to reach 1 if the Collatz Conjecture is followed (if the number is even, divide it by 2, if it's odd, multiply by 3 and add 1).

+15. **Guess the Number**: Write a script where the computer randomly selects a number between 1 and 100 and the user has to guess what the number is.
+After every guess, the computer should tell the user if the guess is higher, lower, or correct.
+Bonus bonus: keep track of the number of guesses, make it possible to play multiple rounds and display the average number of guesses.

+16. **Lucky Numbers**: A number is called lucky if the sum of its digits, as well as the sum of the squares of its digits, are both prime numbers.
+Write a function that determines if a number is lucky or not.

+For example, **23**:*
+* The sum of its digits is 2 + 3 = 5.
+* The sum of the squares of its digits is 2² + 3² = 4 + 9 = 13.
+Both 5 and 13 are prime numbers.
+So, 23 is a lucky number.

+17. **Happy Numbers**: A number is called happy if it leads to 1 after a sequence of steps where in each step number is replaced by sum of squares of its digit.
+Write a function that determines if a number is happy or not.

+For example, **19**:
+* Step 1: 1² + 9² = 82
+* Step 2: 8² + 2² = 68
+* Step 3: 6² + 8² = 100
+* Step 4: 1² + 0² + 0² = 1